The Waving Flag: ADLG: Army List Database

 ADLG: Army List Database

 Ideally, I wanted more than a form to fill in.
 I wanted information about the list highlighting the options available and more built in list checking.
+My list sheet is nearly finished but to make it work I needed a databse of army lists.

-My list sheet is nearly finished but to make it work as I needed a decent army list database.
-A database is essential to provide all the top level information in a display something like this:
+A database is essential to provide all the top level army information in a display something like this:

 In the end I added the following fields to the basic list of army numbers and list descriptions: